Are you interested in playing football?

 But the blip in the season began when a crucial 2-0 lead was let slip at second-placed Cullompton and successive defeats to Cheltenham blew the title race wide open.
 With all sorts of permutations now possible, Penzance kept themselves in with a decent chance of the championship, as they returned to form for their last game, defeating Cullompton 2-0.
 Teenage-striker Rose Knuckey came off the bench to score both goals, finishing as the team’s top scorer in her first season of regional league football.
 With Penzance having done all they could, the position at the top was that the title would be coming to West Cornwall, unless Cheltenham could not just win their last three games but add thirteen to their goal-difference in the process.

 Despite the frustration, the delays in Cheltenham playing could well have worked in the leaders favour.
 When finally the Gloucestershire side’s cup tie with Filton College was played, they were thrashed 8-0, then the following week held 1-1 by local rivals Gloucester City. elebrations could at last begin for Penzance and plans for next season, plus fundraising for the long-distance trips and inevitable overnight stays.
-Award and the cup was provided by online bingo friends website.
-We really appreciated their help.

 2006-7: TITLE HOPES FADE, RESERVES GO DOWN, GIRLS TEAMS FORMED